aadyagoel14/Internship_IrisClassification/README.md

   <h3 align="center">Iris-Classification</h3>

   <p align="center">
-    An Iris Classification project built with comparision of four different Machine Learning models
+    An Iris Classification project built with comparison of four different Machine Learning models
     <br />
     <a> </a>
   </p>